Special Educational Needs & Disabilities (SEND)

 The Local Offer and UTC Derby Pride Park

 The Student Support room is a relaxing, vibrant place for students to use at break and lunchtime should they wish to relax, reflect or catch up with work.
-It is also used as a base for staff with specialist knowledge Sharon Hunt: SENDCo and Ms Boyle: Teaching Assistant, from where targeted support and guidance is offered.
+It is also used as a base for staff with specialist knowledge Sharon Hunt: SENDCo and Mrs Anne Harris: Teaching Assistant, from where targeted support and guidance is offered.

 Facilities provided to assist access for disabled students include lifts to all floors, disabled toilets, a wet room and dedicated disabled car park spaces.